Khatchi/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that creates directories welcome/, welcome/to/ and welcom/to/school using only two spaces
+A script that lists all filese and directories separated by comma,hidden,sorted by digits and letters respectively, and directory names end with /